Eppo-exp/eppo-docs/docs/data-management/metrics/simple-metric.md

 #### Last Value

-Last Value computes the most recent value of a fact.
+Last Value computes the most recent value of a numeric fact.
 It can be interpreted as averages across entities:

 $\frac{\text{SUM of most recent fact value}}{\text{Number of unique entities assigned}}$